Last Updated November 10, 2022

 That doesn’t mean Eugene has become totally normal – far from it.
 But it’s also difficult to pigeonhole.

 Eugene definitely has the same progressive reputation as Portland.
 At the same time, parts of town are relatively conservative and more connected to the mainstream of American culture.
 The Cal Young, Harlow, and Churchill neighborhoods might be good picks if the alternative and quirky side of Eugene appeals less.

 Eugene is also a college town.
 It’s home to the University of Oregon, the state’s top-ranked public university, drawing students and academics from all over the world.

-The “college” vibe is strong here, but Eugene is big enough that it isn’t overpowering.
+The “college” vibe is strong here, but Eugene is big enough that it isn’t overpowering unless you’re in the square mile or so around campus.
 Part of the city’s collegiate identity means an emphasis upon student athletics.
 You might love that side of Eugene (many of the Oregon Ducks’ athletic programs are top-notch) or you might be totally indifferent to it.
 At our office, we have folks who fall into both categories.

 But Eugene’s status as a college town also means a welcome influx of energy and talent.
 The UO has renowned performing arts programs (our own Kip Lohr is a proud graduate of the music school) and high-ranking journalism, law, and business schools.

 All-in-all, Eugene feels smaller than Portland, which isn’t too surprising.
 On the plus side, there’s perhaps a stronger and more cohesive sense of community.
 On the minus side, though, Eugene is a significantly less diverse place than Portland.